zesk/build/docs/tools/colors.md

 ### `semanticColorTest` - Output colors

-Outputs sample sentences for the `consoleAction` commands to see what they look like.
+Outputs sample sentences for the `action` commands to see what they look like.

 - Location: `bin/build/tools/colors.sh`